Sale or Gift Leasebacks

 For a leaseback to be treated as such, it should have a true economic benefit, and the parties should act as lessors and lessees ordinarily would.
 There is a safe harbor for leasebacks.
 The lessor must be a C corporation and have an at-risk investment of at least 10% of the adjusted basis of the property.
 Additionally: the term of the lease cannot exceed certain limits; the property must be leased within 3 months of its acquisition, or, if a sale-leaseback, it must be purchased by the lessor within 3 months of the lessee’s acquisition for a price not exceeding the adjusted basis of the property for the lessee.
 Any repurchase option by the seller must be at arm's length; otherwise, the transaction will be treated as if the property was mortgaged rather than sold, then leased.
 The buyer must benefit from the appreciation of the property and if part of the lease payment is for the repurchase of the property, then it should be at realistic market rates.
 If the donor retains any control over the property after it is transferred, then the sale-leaseback will not be considered genuine.

 The advantages of the leaseback over mortgaging the property is that the interest rate could be lower and the entire lease payment would be deductible.
 Furthermore, unlike a mortgage, the leaseback will not lower the creditworthiness of the company, and the leaseback property will not be subject to creditors of the lessee.
-The lessee may also be able to get more cash from the sale than from a mortgage.
+The lessee may also get more cash from the sale than from a mortgage.

 If the property is transferred via an installment note, then interest deductions and cost recovery may reduce the taxable income of the lessor.
-The lessee will be able to deduct lease payments as ordinary and necessary business expenses.
+The lessee can deduct lease payments as ordinary and necessary business expenses.
 The lessee must report interest income and if the property is reacquired by the lessee after it was sold, then it will be subject to recapture, just as if the lessee never relinquished ownership of the property.
 If the lessor is a related-party to the lessee, then any resale of the property within 2 years will be taxable gain to the original seller, who is now the lessee.

 If the transaction is a sale or a gift, then the lessee will have no right to repayment nor will there be any guarantees for repayment, such as putting funds in an escrow account.
 If no sale or gift took place, then the lessee's payments are really loans that must be repaid to the lessee, so the payments will not be deductible.